 Some of the popular DevOps tools are as explained below:

 A reliable build tool is needed for your DevOps tool stack.
 Until 2009, when Gradle showed up, Ant and Maven were the pioneers of the automated build tools.
 The versatility of Gradle allows you to write code in any language such as Java, Python, C++, and so on.
 Eclipse, NetBeans, and other IDE’s also support Gradle.
 A Groovy-based DSL instead of XML is used by Gradle to describe the build tools.
 Scripts would also be written in Kotlin.
-The Maven’s repository format is used by Gradle which includes the familiarity with the dependency management.
-It has a decent compile time and incremental builds.
+The Maven’s repository format is used by Gradle, which includes the familiarity with dependency management.
+It has decent compile-time and incremental builds.
 Gradle is faster than Maven by hundred times because of cache and daemon.
 Shipping is faster in Gradle as well.

 Git is widely used in the software industry and is a popular DevOps tool.
 The open-source contributors love this source code management tool.
 You could keep track of your work using Git and find any version necessary.
 The creation of branches and the merging of features are some of the other features of Git.
-For people to push their work, repositories need to be hosted which would allow Git’s integration with the workflow.
+For people to push their work, repositories need to be hosted, which would allow Git’s integration with the workflow.
 GitHub and Bitbucket are two of the most common services right now.

 For many software development teams, the go-to automation tool of DevOps is Jenkins.
 The different stages of the delivery pipeline could be automated by this CI/CD server.
-The enormous plugin eco-system of Jenkins is the reason behind its popularity.
+The enormous plugin ecosystem of Jenkins is the reason behind its popularity.
 From Docker to Puppet, Jenkins could integrate with almost all the tools of DevOps.
 It has over a thousand plugins.

 Based on your needs, the CI/CD pipeline could be set up and customized.
-Jenkins runs of all operating systems from Windows to Linux and thus it’s easy to get started with Jenkins.
+Jenkins runs of all operating systems from Windows to Linux, and thus it’s easy to get started with Jenkins.
 It could be installed with Docker as well.
 Through a web interface, the Jenkins server could be set up and configured.
 A first-time user could use the frequently used plugins to install it.
 Own custom config could be created as well.
-The code could be deployed quickly with Jenkins and success could be measured at each step.
+The code could be deployed quickly with Jenkins, and success could be measured at each step.

-Since its inception in 2013, the container platform which has the number one is Docker and it is still continuously improving.
+Since its inception in 2013, the container platform which has the number one is Docker, and it is still continuously improving.
 A highly important DevOps tool, the distributed development ability of Docker has made containerization popular in the technological world.
 The app’s deployment could be also be automated with Docker.

-The containerized application’s deployment, scaling, and management could be automated by an open-source system known as Kubernetes, 2019 is the year of Kubernetes.
+The containerized application’s deployment, scaling, and management could be automated by an open-source system known as Kubernetes; 2019 is the year of Kubernetes.
 The containerization has been taken to the next level by the Kubernetes platform.
 It could be easily integrated with other tools like Docker.
-The idea behind Kubernetes was to manage containers at scale and thus a solution was found in 2015 by two Google engineers.
+The idea behind Kubernetes was to manage containers at scale, and thus a solution was found in 2015 by two Google engineers.
 Containers could be grouped into logical units using Kubernetes.

 Having a few containers might let you need a container orchestration platform.
 Reaching a certain level of complexity, however, would require scaling of the resources.
 Hundreds of containers could be managed by automating the process using Kubernetes.
-Instead of containerized apps being tied to a single machine, Kubernetes allows us to deploy it to a cluster of computers.
+Instead of containerized apps being tied to a single machine, Kubernetes allows us to deploy them to a cluster of computers.
 Across the entire cluster, the scheduling of containers is automated by Kubernetes.
 There is one master and several worker nodes structures in Kubernetes.
 The pre-defined rules are implemented by the master while the worker nodes deploy the containers.
-In a situation of necessity, the containers are re-distributed by Kubernetes and it also notices when everything even when a worker node is down.
+In a situation of necessity, the containers are re-distributed by Kubernetes, and it also notices when everything, even when a worker node is down.

 7. Puppet Enterprise

-A configuration management platform which is also cross-platform is known as the Puppet Enterprise.
+A configuration management platform that is also cross-platform is known as the Puppet Enterprise.
 As a code, the infrastructure could be managed by the Puppet tool.
 The software could be delivered faster and more securely as infrastructure management is automated.
 An open-source tool for smaller projects could also be provided to the developers by Puppet.
 Puppet Enterprise’s extra features could be found when dealing with a large infrastructure.

 Similar to Chef and Puppet, a configuration management tool is Ansible.
-Deployment could be automated and the infrastructure could be configured using the Ansible tool.
+Deployment could be automated, and the infrastructure could be configured using the Ansible tool.
 Its simplicity and ease of use are the main features compared to other tools.
 The Puppet’s infrastructure as code approach is followed by Ansible as well.
 The simple YAML syntax is used by Ansible.
 Tasks could be defined in Ansible with YAML while there is a declarative advantage in Puppet.
 One of the other standout features of Ansible is its Agentless architecture.
 For automating configuration management, a secure and lightweight solution is Ansible.
-There are several modules in Ansible as well which is similar to Puppet.
-Within a Jenkins pipeline, applications could be deployed and the environment could be provisioned using the Ansible tool.
+There are several modules in Ansible as well, which is similar to Puppet.
+Within a Jenkins pipeline, applications could be deployed, and the environment could be provisioned using the Ansible tool.

-As Core is the command line tool, the user interface is formed by the Nagios XI.
-The logs data could be searched using the Nagios Log server and at the same time, multiple networks could be monitored using the Nagios Fusion.
-The solution to monitor infrastructure is provided by Nagios to DevOps which might take some time to gain compatibility.
+As Core is the command-line tool, the user interface is formed by the Nagios XI.
+The logs data could be searched using the Nagios Log server, and at the same time, multiple networks could be monitored using the Nagios Fusion.
+The solution to monitor infrastructure is provided by Nagios to DevOps, which might take some time to gain compatibility.

 DevOps is certainly one of the in-demand processes in the software development cycle.
 Any IT professional should have sufficient knowledge of DevOps in order to stay ahead in their career.
-All companies use DevOps in their system which makes it a necessary skill to master.
+All companies use DevOps in their system, which makes it a necessary skill to master.
 The process of how things like operating systems, web services, software packages, hardware specs, etc., are defined by the Configuration management code.
 A DevOps team comprises of a Developer, Quality Assurance (One who would test the code based on the requirements), and Operations.

 This has been a guide to What is DevOps Tools?.
-Here we discussed the basic concepts, important phases and various types of DevOps Tools.
+Here we discussed the basic concepts, important phases, and various types of DevOps Tools.
 You can also go through our other suggested articles to learn more –